-(5) Hear and understand the different politics of your neighbor These are sites to help you host a meeting or meet up digitally.
+(8) Hear and understand the different politics of your neighbor: These are websites designed to help you host a meeting or meet up digitally.

 (9) The next opportunity to vote is never far away.
 Check Your Voter Registration to determine in which federal, state, county, and municipal or public service districts you live.
 The League goes out into the community to register voters throughout the year.
 If you are interested in joining us, please email email@example.com.
 And if you are interested in doing more than voting on Election Day, volunteer as a poll worker at your local precinct.

 (10) Involve kids to help them become more active citizens.